 Q. Is it possible to partially complete the NHS BSA declaration for my Quality Payment, and then submit it later before the deadline?

 Yes.
 However, if contractors partially complete the form, they will need to ensure they remember to complete the declaration and submit this by the deadline.
 Contractors who only partially complete the declaration and do not submit it will not be eligible for a Quality Payment.

 Q. Does the email which the pharmacy receives after they have submitted their declaration for a Quality Payment include a summary of the information that was declared?

-The email will contain a summary of the answers provided to the gateway and quality criterion questions; however, it will not include the answers which were provided to the evaluation questions.
+Yes, the email will contain a summary of the answers provided to the gateway and quality criterion questions.

 Q. How much is each point worth?